Graduates of Juniata's Master of Accounting program have a 100% placement rate.

 - Course work is unique in that the program includes financial economics as a requirement.
 Accounting professionals should understand the increasing complexity of financial market transactions in order to present transparent financial statements.
 The use of derivatives and securitizations has been at the root of recent stock and credit market trouble.
 Study of financial economics provides added expertise not found in traditional accounting curricula.

 - The MAcc is also distinct in that it contains a course in accounting research, a rare requirement in master’s programs in accounting.

-The MAcc program is designed to develop the following learning outcomes for our graduates:
+The MAcc program is designed to develop the following learning outcomes for our graduates.
+Students will:

-- Students will interpret the professional standards of financial accounting, managerial accounting, tax practices, and attestation.
+- Interpret the professional standards of financial accounting, managerial accounting, tax practices, and attestation.

-- Students will explain and utilize complex accounting theory and practices in a business environment.
+- Explain and utilize complex accounting theory and practices in a business environment.

-- Students will evaluate the economic, ethical, social, political, legal, regulatory and global environment of complex accounting problems.
+- Evaluate the economic, ethical, social, political, legal, regulatory, and global environment of complex accounting problems.

-- Students, working in teams, will propose solutions to accounting issues using the case method.
+- By working in teams, propose solutions to accounting issues using the case method.

 - Degree Plan for the Master of Accounting